Michał Fidziukiewicz

-Michał Fidziukiewicz (born 8 February 1991) is a Polish professional footballer who plays as a forward for III liga club KS Goczałkowice-Zdrój.
+Michał Fidziukiewicz (born 8 February 1991) is a Polish professional footballer who plays as a forward.

 Club career

 He is a MOSP Białystok home-grown.
 Fidziukiewicz also represented Jagiellonia Białystok, Ruch Wysokie Mazowieckie, Dąb Dąbrowa Białostocka, Gryf Wejherowo, Bocholter, Zagłębie Sosnowiec, GKS Tychy and Olimpia Elbląg.
 In June 2019, he became a player of Stal Stalowa Wola, signing a two-year contract.
 On 14 January 2021, his contract with Stal was terminated.
 On 29 January 2021, he signed a half-year deal with II liga club Garbarnia Kraków.

 Fidziukiewicz was Polonia Warsaw's lead scorer in their 2022–23 II liga championship season, and shortly after, on 9 June 2023, he signed a two-year deal with III liga club Wieczysta Kraków.
 On 14 January 2025, he left the club by mutual consent.

 The following day, he joined III liga side LKS Goczałkowice-Zdrój.